Therapy Business Or Hobby? How To Make A Living was originally published in May 2015, updated on 1st Sept 2020

-Healers, Therapists, Coaches, are you running a therapy business or hobby?
+Healers, Therapists, and Coaches are you running a therapy business or hobby?

-A big problems for so many spiritual, healing and coaching businesses.
+This is such a big problem for so many spiritual, healing, and coaching businesses.

 No matter how much you think you are living your purpose by helping others.
-If you are running your therapy or holistic business it to make an income.
-You are a business and you still need to apply the basic principles of business.
+If you are running your therapy or holistic business to make an income.
+You are a business and you still need to apply the basic principles of running and building a business.

 Common Issues For The Therapy Business Today